The tale of the Toronto Giants: Toronto’s forgotten baseball team

 Although a campaign spearheaded by Godfrey was set in motion, Major League Baseball was reluctant to upend the Giants and allow them to move north of the border.
 A ten-year lease at Candlestick Park was another obstacle.

-The infrastructure was put in place in Toronto with the hopes of attracting a team.
+The infrastructure was put in place in Toronto hoping to attract a team.
 An upgrade to the baseball field at Exhibition Stadium was part of the plan to woo the owners to let the Giants move to Toronto.
-An $18 million investment to retrofit Exhibition Stadium was put forth, with the aim of building a brand new retractable roof multi-use stadium in the future.
+An $18 million investment to retrofit Exhibition Stadium was put forth to build a brand new retractable roof multi-use stadium.

 Eventually, MLB relented and agreed to move the Giants to Toronto.
 However, behind the scenes, there was a new player in San Francisco.
 The new mayor of San Francisco — George Moscone — was elected the day before the Giants were sold to the group led by Labatt’s, CIBC and the Globe and Mail.
 He was dead set on keeping the Giants in the Bay Area.